mistWil/holbertonschool-AirBnB_clone/README.md

 Here are some examples of how to use the command interpreter:

 ## EXAMPLES
-- `create BaseModel`: Creates a new instance of `BaseModel`, saves it to the JSON file, and prints the `id`.
+- `create BaseModel`: This command will create a new instance of the BaseModel class, save it to the JSON file, and print its ID.

 ```bash
 (hbnb) create BaseModel